 Though that recipe sounds unappetizing — the manga equivalent of a herring-and-banana smoothie — Delicious in Dungeon is surprisingly good.

 Volume one plunges us into the action, pitting a team of warriors and spell-casters against an enormous dragon.
-Though all six fighters are experienced, they’re so compromised by hunger that they make silly mistakes — mistakes that cost one person her life.
+Though all six fighters are experienced, they’re so compromised by hunger that they make silly mistakes that result in one member getting eaten.
 When the team regroups, two members defect to another guild, leaving just Laois, a knight, Chilchuck, a “pick-lock,” and Marcille, an elf magician.
 The three resolve to rescue Laois’ sister from the Red Dragon’s belly, but their chronic lack of funds forces them to adopt a novel cost-saving strategy: foraging for food inside the dungeon instead buying supplies for the mission.

 The trio soon learns that catching and cooking monsters is harder than it looks.
 Despite the astonishing variety of creatures and man-eating plants that inhabit the dungeon, almost none appear to be edible: some have stingers or hard shells, while others are so disgusting that no one can imagine how to prepare them.
 When Senshi, a dwarf, volunteers his culinary services, the group is pleasantly surprised by his ability to transform the most unpromising specimen into a delicious array of soups, tempuras, and jerkies.
 Even more impressive is Senshi’s ability to improvise the tools he needs to make gourmet dishes; he’s the D&D answer to Angus MacGyver.